codership/galera/Docs_tommi/python3/source/restartingacluster.rst

 process at all.
 If this happens, proceed as
 follows:

 1. Identify the node with the most advanced node state ID.
-See chapter :ref:`Identifying the Most Advanced Node <Identifying the Most Advanced Node>`.
+   See chapter :ref:`Identifying the Most Advanced Node
+   <Identifying the Most Advanced Node>`.
 2. Start the node as the first node of the cluster.
 3. Start the rest of the nodes as usual.

 ------------------------------------
  Identifying the Most Advanced Node
 ------------------------------------
+.. _`Identifying the Most Advanced Node`:
 .. index::
    pair: Logs; mysqld error log